PGMacDesign/PGMacTips/README.md

 ## New Issues

 If you run into any compatability issues or bugs, please [make a new issue](https://github.com/PGMacDesign/PGMacTips/issues/new) ASAP so I can take a look at it.

-## Important Notes

-Please keep in mind that as this is still in the beta phase, it will change dramatically before launch.